 Why do people invest in gold?
 Gold is seen as a safe haven and a store of value.
-It is often utilized by investors in times of market volatility and widespread negative sentiment.
+Investors often utilize it in times of market volatility and widespread negative sentiment.

 The price and value of gold rarely experience wild swings and are relatively stable when compared to the equities market.